TX2020 Dual Frequency Probe Launched

 a) Instruments are subject to regular calibration and

 b) Response to plane wave of all polarization should fall within a tolerance of +/- 1dB.

-Microwave heating sources can, on occasion, leak above leakage standards without detection.
-This may damage heat sensitive areas including the eyes.
+Microwave heating sources can, on occasion, leak above leakage standards without detection, damaging heat sensitive aras, including the eyes.

-Although well-maintained microwaves ovens should pose no leakage threat, a regular and reliable testing process should be conducted by qualified personnel using suitable test instruments that meet this new criteria.
+Although well-maintained microwaves ovens should pose no threat, a regular and reliable testing process should be conducted by qualified personnel using calibrated instruments that meet this new criteria.